amitkumar24487024/Cognizant_OCP/OpenShift/LAB 14  - RBAC.md

 kubectl get svc -n kubernetes-dashboard -o wide
 ```
 To access the service outside the cluster, edit the service type from ClusterIP to NodePort/LoadBalancer using the following command:
-Or You can keep ClusterIP service and create royte to access `Kubernetes Dashboard` on Oc Level
+Or You can keep ClusterIP service and create route to access `Kubernetes Dashboard` on OC Level

 ```
 kubectl edit svc -n kubernetes-dashboard kubernetes-dashboard